NKOGallardo/Rugby/README.md

 ## 🙌 Credits

 Built by **Ntobeko (NKO)**
-A rugby player, coach, and coder creating digital tools for real athletic improvement.
+A rugby player and coder creating digital tools for real athletic improvement.